VA Benefits & Funding Inquiries

 Benefit provides 100% of tuition, fees & books to qualified veterans with an established service-connected disability.
 Benefit includes a monthly allowance for living expenses.
 Additional information and payment rates can be found on above link.

-Benefit provides qualified veterans and dependents (with transferred entitlement) up to 36 months of educational assistance.
-Beginning fall 2017, students at the 100% benefit level will receive up to $23,671.94 per academic year toward tuition/fees and may qualify for Yellow Ribbon benefits; students with less than 100% benefit will receive their prorated benefit level of the $23,671.94.
-In addition, students are eligible for a book stipend up to $1000 and a monthly housing allowance.
+The benefit provides qualified veterans and dependents (with transferred entitlement) up to 36 months of educational assistance.
+Beginning fall 2021, students at the 100% benefit level will receive up to $26,042.81 per academic year toward tuition/fees and may qualify for Yellow Ribbon benefits; students with less than 100% benefit will receive their prorated benefit level of the $26,042.81.
+For students beginning fall 2022, the benefit amount will be increasing to $26,381.37 with the same eligibility parameters.
+In addition, students are eligible for a book stipend up to $1,000 and a monthly housing allowance.
 Additional information and housing allowance rates can be found on above link.

-RIT is proud to be a partner with the US Department of Veteran Affairs in administering the Yellow Ribbon program, providing qualified veterans and dependents 100% tuitioncoverage per standard academic year for Undergraduate and Graduate degree programs.* Eligible students must be approved for Post 9/11 benefits at the 100% tier (active duty service members and their spouses, as well as, Fry Scholarship Recipients, are not eligible).
+RIT is proud to be a partner with the US Department of Veteran Affairs in administering the Yellow Ribbon program, providing qualified veterans and dependents 100% tuitioncoverage per standard academic year for Undergraduate and Graduate degree programs.* Eligible students must be approved for Post 9/11 benefits at the 100% tier (active duty service members and their spouses are not eligible).

-Undergraduate Contribution: RIT will contribute up to an additional $11,400 per academic year and the VA will match dollar for dollar.
-These combined contributions, in addition to the $23,671.94 Post 9/11 benefit, provides students with up to $46,471.94 in funding towards RIT tuition, per academic year.
-Total Contributions cannot exceed cost of tuition.
+Yellow Ribbon Contribution: RIT will contribute up to an additional $13,357 per academic year and the VA will match dollar for dollar.
+These combined contributions, in addition to the $26,042.81 Post 9/11 benefit, provide students with up to $52,756.81 in funding towards RIT tuition, per academic year.
+Total Contributions cannot exceed the cost of tuition.

 *Exception applies to students within RIT’s EMBA programs.
 Yellow Ribbon funding can be utilized but tuition coverage will vary.
 Contact Veteran Services Office for details.